kavia-common/unified-cloud-resource-manager-57683-57692/assets/supabase.md

 Supabase config automatically injects these into the Edge environment when deployed.

+### Scheduler (Cron) Setup
+Use Supabase Scheduled Triggers to automate back-end jobs (project Dashboard → Edge Functions → Schedules):
+- recommendations: POST /run every 6 hours to generate new recommendations and anomalies.
+- automation-enforcer: POST /run on a schedule that matches how often you want rules evaluated (e.g., every 10 minutes).
+- queue-processor: POST /run every 2–5 minutes to process queued operations and recommendation_actions.

+All scheduled calls must include a service bearer key in headers or be configured via Supabase’s secure scheduler which injects credentials automatically.

 ## Frontend Usage
 lib/linkAccountApi.js exports:

 - linkCloudAccount({ provider, name, credentials })

 Profile.jsx uses this to send credentials securely.
 No sensitive data is inserted directly from the client into tables.

+Recommendations.jsx and Automation.jsx are already wired to:
+- Read from `recommendations` and enqueue into `recommendation_actions`.
+- Create/toggle rules in `automation_rules`.

+With the new Edge Functions and cron:
+- `recommendations` will be periodically populated.
+- `automation_rules` will be enforced and resulting `operations` queued.
+- `queue-processor` will update `operations`/`recommendation_actions` and append to `activity_log` for the Activity panel.